-It becomes difficult to characterize the wide variety of foot shapes across not only a large population, but within individuals as their foot goes through loading scenarios such as gait.
-Statistical shape models (SSMs) have been widely used in whole-body digital human modeling applications to study population and individual variance in body shape (Allen, Curless, and Popović 2003; Anguelov et al. 2005; Reed et al. 2014; Park and Reed 2015; Park, Ebert, and Reed 2017).
+To address the need for a more nuanced understanding of morphological difference across populations, statistical shape models (SSMs) have been widely used.
+These have ben developed for whole-body digital human modeling applications to study population and individual variance in body shape (Allen, Curless, and Popović 2003; Anguelov et al. 2005; Reed et al. 2014; Park and Reed 2015; Park, Ebert, and Reed 2017).
 SSMs aim to describe the population’s body shape as deformations from a mean body shape.
 SSMs can also be developed into parametric models which use correlations between subject anthropometric data and SSM deformations to help predict body shape for new individuals in the population (Park and Reed 2015; Park, Ebert, and Reed 2017).

 SSMs have recently been applied to characterize static foot shape across a population (Conrad et al. 2019) and recognize foot-shape deviations (Stanković et al. 2020).
 However, SSMs have not been previously used to create statistical foot shape models incorporating changes over the gait cycle.
-In addition, previously developed 4D scanning systems suitable for capturing foot morphology during gait did not capture the whole dorsal surface of the foot (Schmeltzpfenning et al. 2009; Barisch-Fritz et al. 2014a; Grau and Barisch-Fritz 2018) or had a frame rate of only 14 fps (Kouchi, Kimura, and Mochimaru 2009).
+Because of the aforementioned critical impact gait has on foot morphology, there have been limited efforts to capture foot 3D foot shape over time.
+However, previously developed 4D scanning systems suitable for capturing foot morphology during gait did not capture the whole dorsal surface of the foot (Schmeltzpfenning et al. 2009; Barisch-Fritz et al. 2014a; Grau and Barisch-Fritz 2018) or had a frame rate of only 14 fps (Kouchi, Kimura, and Mochimaru 2009) which is insufficient to capture morphology transitions on the order of tenths of seconds.
 All the previously developed systems were also based on a catwalk, requiring subjects to correctly hit the scanning area for a successful data capture, which may not be representative of natural cadence.

 The development of the DynaMo software (Boppana and Anderson 2019) for the Intel RealSense D415 Depth Cameras (Intel, Santa Clara CA) allowed a 4D scanning system to be set around a treadmill, where subjects can maintain a natural cadence.
-This system allows for capturing the majority of the foot’s dorsal surface, but does not allow for the capture of the foot’s plantar surface.
-While the foot’s plantar surface cannot be captured with this system.
-The system allows for capture of 4D scans of the foot at 90 fps.
-This study outlines the development of a parametric SSM from scans captured with this system, allowing for the characterization of dynamic foot morphology across the subject population.
+This system captures the majority of the foot’s dorsal surface, but does not allow for the capture of the foot’s plantar surface.
+4D scans are captured at 90 fps, enabling a detailed evaluation of foot morphology changes during loading and unloading.
+This study outlines the development of a parametric SSM derived from scans captured with this system.
+This work characterizes dynamic foot morphology by predicting shape during specific points of the gait cycle, captured across the subject population.
 We hypothesize that there will be significant changes in foot morphology across the dorsal surface of the foot throughout the gait cycle.
 We also hypothesize that these changes will be predictable from the subject demographics of our population.

 Methods